 Check the Private option for Chrome.exe.

-An answer by Google Expert suggests that if Google Chrome is unable to open and won’t give any error message then you may have a broken user profile.
+An answer by Google Expert suggests that if Google Chrome cannot open and won’t give any error message, you may have a broken user profile.

-You need to create a new user profile in order to get your Chrome working again.
+You are creating a new user profile to get your Chrome working again.

-- Press the Win+R key on your keyboard and type %localappdata% then hit OK.
+- Press the Win+R key on your keyboard; type %localappdata%, then hit OK.

-- It will take you to the AppData folder, navigate to Google\Chrome\Userdata.
+- It will take you to the AppData folder and navigate to Google\Chrome\Userdata.

-- Now, look for the Default folder in User Data, Rename this Default folder to anything else like “Default1” Default Backup“
+- Now, look for the Default folder in User Data; rename this Default folder to anything else like “Default1” or Default Backup.”

 - Restart your PC without any try to open it.

-System restore can revert back the settings to an older date when Chrome was working.
-This will also uninstall the programs and updates which were installed after a restore point.
+System restore can revert the settings to an older date when Chrome was working.
+It will also uninstall the programs and updates installed after a restore point.